cortex-js/compute-engine/src/README.md

 }
 ```

 ### Functions as JSON Arrays

-If a **function** has no extra metadata it can be represented as a JSON array.
+If a **function** has no extra metadata it may be represented as a JSON array.

 For example these two expressions are equivalent: